 An art based program for guys into guys.
 Each month features a different project for community members to create.

-Sessions are every 2nd Tuesday of the month at 251 Bank Street from 7-9 pm..
+Sessions are every fourth Thursday of the month at Centretown CHC at 420 Cooper Street from 6-8 pm.
 For more information about upcoming dates, contact Mikey@maxottawa.ca

 Want to maximize your leadership?